junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 "Yes, Ma'am."
 Dean nods appreciatedly.

 They use the round dining table for the work, Dean watches Missouri paints a pentagon that covers the whole surface, then Enochian symbols and some loosely familiar marks on four ends, with the last end a painted opening eye.
-Dean looks at it, having a weird feeling it's looking back at him.
+Dean looks at it, having a weird feeling that it's looking back at him.

 "What do those symbols mean?"
 He can't help asking.
 Call it occupational habit.

 Missouri lights up five candles in the center matching each corner while answering.
 "The air, the earth, the fire, the water.
 All the basic elements.
 And this is your door."
-She points the eye.
+She points at the eye.
 "The seance is actually quite simple, the difficult part is to find him and talk to him, if he is willing to show."

 "That reminds me, the accident last time, Cas's true form burned that friend of mine's eyes out."
 Dean admits, a little guiltily, looking at the symbol of the eye again, remembering Pamela's scream and the fire bursting out of her sockets.
 "Probably don't look at him directly then."